bwagenseller/bwagenseller.github.io/learn_to_code/relational_databases/database_key_terms.md

 A **table** is simply a collection of data that has both rows and columns; it can be physically present (i.e., exists on a harddrive), but it can also be calculated at query time (which means technically a [view](learn_to_code/relational_databases/database_key_terms?id=view) is also a table).

 A table always has some metadata associated with it - in particular, it has a [relational schema](learn_to_code/relational_databases/database_key_terms?id=relational-schema) (not to be confused with a [database schema](learn_to_code/relational_databases/database_key_terms?id=schema)).

+# Table-level Locking

+The need to update specific rows in a [table](learn_to_code/relational_databases/database_key_terms?id=table) is quite common; when **table-level locking** is used, the _entire_ table is locked (or'claimed'), which means no other entity can update _any_ row in the table until the entity that has 'locked' the table is finished and unlocks it.
+This is on contrast to [row-level locking](learn_to_code/relational_databases/database_key_terms?id=row-level-locking), which only locks specific rows in the table (and not the entire table), making row-level locking more efficient.

+# Transaction

+A **transaction** symbolizes a unit of work in a database; it can be thought of as any change in a database.
+Transactions are 'all or nothing', either they are a full success or they have no effect on the database.
+A transaction has these properties:
+* _Atomic_ - An [atomic transaction](https://en.wikipedia.org/wiki/Atomicity_&#40;database_systems&#41;) is indivisible and irreducible - meaning either the entirety of the transaction happens, or nothing happens.
+ * As an example, think of money being transferred from one bank account to another.
+The transaction is atomic if and only if the money is fully removed from one account and added to the other; if it fails to be removed from the original account but is added to the target account - or if it is removed from the original account but fails to be added to the target account, this would not be an atomic transaction.
+* _Consistent_ - a transaction is [consistent](https://en.wikipedia.org/wiki/Consistency_&#40;database_systems&#41;) only if it follows all of the rules laid out by the constraints laid out in the [relational schema](learn_to_code/relational_databases/database_key_terms?id=relational-schema), cascades, etc.
+* _Isolated_ - [isolation](https://en.wikipedia.org/wiki/Isolation_&#40;database_systems&#41;) determines when and how changes become visible to other operations / entities.
+* _Durable_ - [Durability](https://en.wikipedia.org/wiki/Durability_&#40;database_systems&#41;) guarantees committed transactions will survive permanently, even if there is a system failure.

+For more on transactions, [see here](https://en.wikipedia.org/wiki/Database_transaction).

 # View